dtudk/pythonsupport-page/docs/uninstall/uninstall-conda.rst

 .. _uninstall-conda:

-Uninstalling Anaconda/Conda
+Uninstalling Conda
 ===========================================

-This guide will help you uninstall Anaconda from your computer.
+This guide will help you uninstall Conda from your computer.
 This can be useful if:

 * You are trying to install packages with :ref:`pip`, but you cannot import the package.